 “I think that it would affect both teams about the same,” Todd said.

 “Yeah, that makes sense,” I said.
 “Thing is, we’re playing Riverview on their field.
 They’ll have practiced on it so they’ll be used to what it will be like at game time.
-Our field might be different, like less muddy.
-But whatever it is, we’ll have to get used to it.”
+Our field might be different, especially if it isn’t as muddy.
+But whatever it is, we’ll have to get used to it real quick.”

 Aunt Nora turned on the radio to the all-news station.
 When it came on we listened to the weather report.
 The forecast was rain through Tuesday morning then clearing and nice through the weekend.

-“Sounds like you won’t have anything to worry about,” Uncle Dennis said.
+“Sounds like you won’t have to worry about playing football on a muddy field,” Uncle Dennis said.

 “As long as the weather forecast was right,” Todd said.

-“And that the Riverview football field isn't a mud pit,” I added.
+“And the Riverview football field isn't a left over mud pit,” I added.

 Mrs. Rodriguez, the Wilson High principal, made her usual announcements during homeroom.
 But this time there were more than the usual announcements.